 - Able to provide financial projections for two years including income statements, balance sheets, and cash flow statements.

 Enterprise qualifications are reviewed based on mission alignment, management strength, business model, and growth potential.
-Financing is offered as a stand-alone loan ranging from $2,500 to $6 million or as part of a larger financing package.

 To get a closer look at what’s involved in getting a loan, download our Application Process + Checklist.